 The goal of my investigation is to improve the quality and safety of care provided to general medical patients.
-I do this as a clinical researcher, where I spend the majority of my time engaged in grant-funded quality improvement research studies; as an administrator, where I spend time engaged in quality improvement activities for the Hospitalist Service, for BWH, and for Partners Healthcare; and as a clinician/educator, where I teach residents and students during my time as a hospitalist on the BWH General Medicine Service and mentor residents, fellows, and junior faculty.
+I do this as a clinical researcher, spending the majority of my time engaged in grant-funded quality improvement research studies; as an administrator, overseeing quality improvement activities for the Brigham Health Hospital Medicine Unit, for BWH, and for MGB (formerly Partners) Healthcare; and as an educator, teaching residents and students during my time as a hospitalist on the BWH General Medicine Service and mentoring residents, fellows, and junior faculty.

-Other reflections of my impact on the field include over a hundred peer-reviewed publications in high-impact journals such as Archives of Internal Medicine/JAMA Internal Medicine, Journal of Hospital Medicine, and Journal of the American Medical Informatics Association; local and national position papers on resident handoffs and hospital discharge; numerous invited talks at academic medical centers (e.g., visiting professor, grand rounds) and at national meetings of the Society of Hospital Medicine, Society of General Internal Medicine, and the American College of Physicians, including plenary sessions and workshops on medication safety attended by hundreds of participants.
-I have been continuously funded since coming to BWH in 2001, with funding sources including AHRQ, NIH (NHLBI, NIDA), and PCORI; Foundations such as the Moore Foundation and ASHP, local funding from BWH, Partners, and CRICO; and investigator-initiated studies funded by industry.
+Other reflections of my impact on the field include over a 150 peer-reviewed publications in high-impact journals such as Archives of Internal Medicine/JAMA Internal Medicine, Annals of Internal Medicine, Journal of Hospital Medicine, and Journal of the American Medical Informatics Association; local and national position papers on resident handoffs and hospital discharge; numerous invited talks at academic medical centers (e.g., visiting professor, grand rounds) and at national meetings of the Society of Hospital Medicine, Society of General Internal Medicine, and the American College of Physicians, including plenary sessions and workshops on medication safety.
+I have been continuously funded since coming to BWH in 2001, with funding sources including AHRQ, NIH (NHLBI, NIDA), and PCORI; Foundations such as the Moore Foundation and ASHP; local funding from BWH, MGB/Partners, and CRICO; and investigator-initiated studies funded by industry.

-I have also served on and led a number of committees at BWH and Partners Healthcare to improve transitions of care, handoffs, medication safety, and HIT.
-For example, I co-chaired the Partners Patient Safety Transitions in Care committee for 8 years, during which time we improved the quality of discharge documentation across all seven Partners hospitals, and in so doing created standardized metrics of quality that became pay-for-performance measures and were adapted by Massachusetts in its state-wide efforts to improve quality.
-I have also led BWH and Partners-wide efforts to improve medication reconciliation, both before and after Partners implemented Epic as our EHR.
+I have also served on and led a number of committees at BWH and MGB/Partners Healthcare to improve transitions of care, handoffs, medication safety, and HIT.
+I co-chaired the Partners Patient Safety Transitions in Care committee for 8 years, during which time we improved the quality of discharge documentation across all seven Partners hospitals, and in so doing created standardized metrics of quality that became pay-for-performance measures and were adapted by Massachusetts in its state-wide efforts to improve quality.
+I have also led BWH and MGB-wide efforts to improve medication reconciliation, both before and after MGB implemented Epic as our EHR.